simc/auto_size_text/README.md

 ## Troubleshooting

-If `AutoSizeText` overflows or does not resize the text, you should check if it has constraint width / height.
+If `AutoSizeText` overflows or does not resize the text, you should check if it has constrained width and height.

 **Wrong** code:
 ```dart